jaredthirsk/PwdLess/README.md

       "Body": `string: the body of sent emails, you add here a string "{{nonce}}" that will be replaced by the nonce once the email is sent, see wiki entry on nonces in emails`, "BodyType":  `string: type of message body (ie. "plain" for plaintext and "htm" for HTML)` }
-    "Actions": {
+    "Callbacks": {
-      "BeforeSendingNonce": `optional, string: a URL that will be POSTed to before sending the nonce, see ##Actions`, "BeforeSendingToken": `optional, string: a URL that will be GETed to before sending the token, see ##Actions` }
+      "BeforeSendingNonce": `optional, string: a URL that will be POSTed to before sending the nonce, see ##Callbacks`, "BeforeSendingToken": `optional, string: a URL that will be GETed to before sending the token, see ##Callbacks` }
   }
 ```